Absorbing Man

-The Absorbing Man (Carl "Crusher" Creel) is a character appearing in American comic books published by Marvel Comics.
-Created by writer Stan Lee and writer-artist Jack Kirby, the character first appeared in Journey into Mystery #114 (cover dated March 1965), in the Silver Age of Comic Books.
-Carl Creel has the power to absorb and become any material he touched.
-Originally a supervillain, in later years, he has reformed into more of an antihero.
+Absorbing Man (Carl "Crusher" Creel) is a character appearing in American comic books published by Marvel Comics.
+Created by writer Stan Lee and writer-artist Jack Kirby, the character first appeared in Journey into Mystery #114 (March 1965) as an enemy of Thor before going on to menace other superheroes, including the Avengers, Daredevil, and Spider-Man.
+Carl Creel is a professional boxer and criminal who drinks a magic potion created by Loki, gaining the power to absorb and become any material he touches.
+Originally a supervillain, he eventually reformed to become an antihero.

 Since his original introduction in comics, the character has been featured in various other Marvel-licensed products, including video games, animated television series, and merchandise such as trading cards.
-He appears in the Marvel Cinematic Universe TV series Agents of S.H.I.E.L.D., portrayed by Brian Patrick Wade.
+Carl Creel made his live-action debut in the Marvel Cinematic Universe (MCU) television series Agents of S.H.I.E.L.D., portrayed by Brian Patrick Wade.

 Publication history

 The Absorbing Man debuted in Journey into Mystery #114 (March 1965), and was created by Stan Lee and Jack Kirby.
-He appeared in the 2017 Black Bolt series, by Saladin Ahmed.
+He appeared in the 2017 Black Bolt series, written by Saladin Ahmed.

 Fictional character biography

+Absorbing Man as depicted in Thor #376 (February 1987).